LEAF: Navigating Concept Drift in Cellular Networks: Problem Setup

 \textbf{Further details.} \dataset contains information from 412 common eNodeBs across time.
 It is collected in a large city and surrounding metropolitan area (rural, suburban, and urban included) in the United States.
 The dataset spans more than four years---from January 1, 2018 to March 28, 2022---and contains 699,381 daily eNodeB-level logs. \datasetlarge has the same information, but with a maximum of 898 eNodeBs, containing 1,084,837 daily logs.

 Each log contains 224 Key Performance Indicators (KPIs) collected for a base station on a particular date.
 KPIs are statistics collected and used by the operator of the network to monitor and assess network performance.
-The 224 KPIs fall into three categories: (1)~resource utilization (\eg, data volume, peak active users, active session time, cell availability rate), (2)~access network performance (\eg, throughput, connection establishment success, congestion, packet loss), and (3)~user experience features (\eg, call drop rate, RTP gap duration ratio, abnormal UE releases, VoLTE user satisfaction rate).
-Further, some of the KPIs have separate directional measurements, such as the downlink where the network is transmitting the data down to the UEs and the uplink where the network is receiving data from the UEs.
-The data also contains features like unique identifiers of dates, eNodeBs, and their characteristics (\eg, the density of their deployment location).
+The 224 KPIs fall into three categories: (1)~resource utilization (\eg, data volume, peak active users, active session time, cell availability rate), (2)~access network performance (\eg, throughput, connection establishment success, congestion, packet loss), and (3)~user experience features (\eg, call drop rate, RTP gap duration ratio, abnormal UE releases).
+Further, some of the KPIs have separate directional measurements.

-\textbf{Data pre-processing.} We transform the timestamps to not only date, but also day of the week, month, and year to the feature sets, to help learners understand the temporal context of the data.
-Then, we discard string-based features (\eg, eNodeB ID) because they might generate undesired bias that could affect accuracy when predicting eNodeBs not present in the training set, \ie, text representation might be encoded to representations which are not meaningful for base stations that are not present at all times in the dataset.